 Growing up, I always thought I had accomplished so much in my short life.
 I owned my own herd of cattle by the age of 15.
 I was president of my 4-H club for 3 years straight.
 I won grand champion steer two different times, and was consistently in the top 5 of my showmanship classes.
-I traveled around the region showing the calves I raise on my own farm.
+I traveled around the region showing the calves I raised on my own farm.
 I even left the comfort of the school I grew up in, to take advantage of an excellent agriculture program at the neighboring school district.
 Over the years, I watched myself learn and grow in so many different ways.
 I always felt so lucky to have accomplished so much before even going to college.

 I never represented the dairy farms of my county as a dairy princess.
 I was never a finalist for Princess Kay of the Milky Way.